-New study review examines benefits of music therapy for surgery patientsNovember 19th, 2012 in Other /
+New study review examines benefits of music therapy for surgery patientsNovember 19, 2012 by Allison Perry in Medicine & Health / Other

 (Medical Xpress)—A new study review published by the University of Kentucky found that music therapy can be beneficial to patients before, during and after a surgical procedure and may reduce pain and recovery time.